ethanol-cx/Eye-Contact-Detection-With-OpenFace/README.md

 Copyright can be found in the Copyright.txt

-You have to respect boost, TBB, dlib, OpenBLAS, and OpenCV licenses.
+You have to respect boost, dlib, OpenBLAS, and OpenCV licenses.

 Furthermore you have to respect the licenses of the datasets used for model training - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Datasets